-We are a group of adults, children, parents of children, and teens with type 1 diabetes.
+We are a group of adults with type 1 diabetes.
 We gave advice on putting this guide together.
 We also gave advice on other guides you may want to read:

 - Is the Insulin Pump Right for Me? - How Do I Use an Insulin Pump? - Is the Insulin Pen Right for Me? - How Can I Manage My Type 1 Diabetes Better? - Is the Continuous Glucose Monitor Right for Me? - How Can a Continuous Glucose Monitor Help Me Manage My Diabetes Better? - How Can a Continuous Glucose Monitor Help and Carb Counting Help Me Manage My Diabetes Better?